 By developing and honing these skills, SMEs can effectively fulfill their roles and contribute to the success of their organizations.
 Whether you are an SME in education, healthcare, technology, or any other field, these skills are essential for providing valuable insights and expertise.

-So, if you are a committed learner and are dedicated to helping people answer their questions and doubts answered with your knowledge, signing up as a Chegg Subject Matter Expert is an excellent choice!
+So, if you are a committed learner dedicated to helping people answer their questions and doubts with your knowledge, signing up as a Chegg Subject Matter Expert is an excellent choice!

-We hope we made clarity on the subject matter expert roles and responsibilities and what does a subject matter expert do?
+We hope we have clarified the subject matter expert’s roles and responsibilities and what a subject matter expert does.

 Yes, being a subject matter expert is a good career.
 SMEs are highly valued for their specialized knowledge and expertise, which can lead to well-paying jobs, job security, and opportunities for career advancement.